PSYCHEER/psycheer.github.io/docs/en/timeline.md

 ::timeline::

+- content: Live on BuiltByBit and after approvsl!
+  icon: ':simple-builtbybit:'
+  sub_title: 08.04.2025
+  title: We are alive!

 - content: GitHub issue templates and roadmap project to check progress of Nova a bit better!
   icon: ':material-update:'
   sub_title: 26.02.2025